 Leather sewing machines commonly use the "lock stitch".
 If just one loop of a lock stitch is broken, the other side will automatically be loosened, often this process of unraveling will continue until the entire product is ruined.

-Hand sewing in the time honored manner will not unravel if one loop is broken.
+Hand sewing in a time-honored manner will not unravel if one loop is broken.
 Though slower, hand sewing is superior to machine sewing.
 It is the best method of stitching two or more pieces of leather together for lasting years of wear and service.

 You may already be more familiar with bentwood than you realize.
 Wooden canoes, rocking chairs, and many pieces of furniture employ the bentwood technique.
 Bentwood itself is a well-established method in woodworking but has only recently been applied to creating bentwood rings in a durable and long-lasting way.